 Pooh’s Example: Swerving Away from Self-Doubt

-Even Pooh has moments of self-doubt, particularly when he’s run out of honey and has to figure out how to get more.
-By using the Mental Health Warrior "Swerve" tool, Pooh could stop his doubts in their tracks and approach the situation with his usual optimistic outlook.
+Even the ever-optimistic Pooh has moments of self-doubt, particularly when he’s run out of honey and has to figure out how to get more.
+“Sometimes,” Pooh confided, “I worry that I’ll never find more honey, and what kind of bear would I be without honey?”

 The Humorous Side of "Swerve"